 (1) The principal use of the leased land is agriculture;

 (2) No permanent or temporary dwellings or farm dwellings, including trailers and campers, are constructed on the leased area.
-This restriction shall not prohibit the construction of storage sheds, equipment sheds, or other structures appropriate to the agricultural activity carried on within the lot; and
+This restriction shall not prohibit the construction of storage sheds, equipment sheds, or other structures appropriate to the agricultural activity carried on within the lot; provided that any violation of this paragraph shall be subject to county enforcement authority and fines pursuant to sections 46-4, 205-12, and 205-13; and

 (3) The lease term for a subdivided lot shall be for at least as long as the greater of: